omarsayeed/yahoo-weather-cpp/README.md

 ##To Run

 * You have to link lwsock32.
 The process is different for different IDEs.
-* Make sure all the headers path are set. windows.h might not be set in most cases.
+* Make sure all the header paths are set. windows.h might not be set in most cases.

 ##Tested with